sshyran/alpine-cloud-images/releases/README.md

 sync all associated IPv6 and private IPv4 addresses during `udhcpc` post-bound and post-renew events.

-Starting with release 3.12.1, IMDSv2 (Instance MetaData Service v2) is fully supported, and `aarch64` AMIs are provided for EC2 ARM-based instances.
+Starting with Alpine release 3.12.1, IMDSv2 (Instance MetaData Service v2) is fully supported, and `aarch64` AMIs are provided for EC2 ARM-based instances.

 During the *first boot* of instances created with these AMIs, the lightweight [tiny-ec2-bootstrap](https://github.com/mcrute/tiny-ec2-bootstrap) init